/ Sparta Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury causes a lasting condition, you may be eligible for additional benefits under Michigan law.
-These payments are designed to account for the ongoing effects of your injury on your capacity to earn a living.
+If your workplace injury causes a permanent disability, you may be entitled to ongoing financial support under Michigan law.
+These entitlements are meant to compensate for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: